On your Ps

-None of the P1 or P2 restrictions apply to you, once you've got your full licence, but you're still bound by the road rules and responsibilities (new window) that apply to all Victorian drivers.
+None of the P1 or P2 restrictions apply to you once you've got your full licence.
+You're still bound by the road rules and responsibilities (new window) that apply to all Victorian drivers, though.

 Info about safety issues on the road, including road safety, safe driving speeds and vehicle safety.

 VicRoads - Licences

 Information about licence and driving related topics including fees, types of licences, getting your Ls and getting your Ps.

 TAC - Safe Driving